terenceylchow124/Sudoku-Automation/README.md

 # sudoku_automating
-Sudoku Automation by KNN OCR and backtracking
+Sudoku Automation by KNN-OCR and Backtracking

 In this project, we develop sudoku automation system to auto-solve sudoku puzzle from from [here](https://sudoku.com/medium/).
 First thing first, we grab the screen-shot image and track every positions of digits and manually labels every digits by using OpenCV.
 Then, we implement ***K-Nearest-Neighbors-Optical Character-Recognizer (KNN-OCR)*** to detect and classify all sudoku digit.
 Now, the 9x9 sudoku board is ready in our programe.
-We apply ***back-tracking*** to solve the puzzle.
+We apply ***Backtracking*** to solve the puzzle.
 Finally, we simulate keyboard actions by pyautogui

 Now, it's to time to play some games!!